Manny27nyc/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

 ## Manage credentials

 The **Credentials** link takes you to the view where you can change your account password and enable or disable multi-factor authentication.
 If your organization is using an Identity Provider, the Credentials link takes you to the view where you can create and change the password you use for tooling.
-Refer to [Configuring Tooling Credentials](/docs/management_guide/configuring_and_managing_identity_providers_idps/configuring_tooling_credentials/) for details.
+Refer to [Configuring Tooling Credentials](/docs/management_guide/configuring_and_managing_identity_providers/configuring_tooling_credentials)

 ### Change your password